-Additionally, we are required to register with the FDA and other regulatory bodies and are subject to continual review and periodic inspection for compliance with these requirements, which require manufacturers to adhere to certain regulations, including testing, quality control and documentation procedures.
-We hold the following additional certifications: SONY Green Partner for Environmental Management Systems and CSR-DIW for Corporate Social Responsibility in Thailand.
-In the European Union, we are required to maintain certain ISO certifications in order to sell our precision optical, electro-mechanical and electronic manufacturing services and we must undergo periodic inspections by regulatory bodies to obtain and maintain these certifications.
+Additionally, we are required to register with the FDA and other regulatory bodies and are subject to continual review and periodic inspection for compliance with various requirements, which require manufacturers to adhere to certain regulations, including testing, quality control, and documentation procedures.
+We hold the following additional certifications: ANSI ESD S20.20 for facilities and manufacturing process control, in compliance with ESD standard; Transported Asset Protection Association, or TAPA, for Logistic Security Management System; and CSR-DIW for Corporate Social Responsibility in Thailand.
+In the European Union, we are required to maintain certain ISO certifications in order to sell our precision optical, electro-mechanical, and electronic manufacturing services and we must undergo periodic inspections by regulatory bodies to obtain and maintain these certifications.
 If any regulatory inspection reveals that we are not in compliance with applicable standards, regulators may take action against us, including issuing a warning letter, imposing fines on us, requiring a recall of the products we manufactured for our customers, or closing our manufacturing facilities.
-If any of these actions were to occur, it could harm our reputation as well as our business, financial condition and operating results.
+If any of these actions were to occur, it could harm our reputation as well as our business, financial condition, and operating results.